Leading Your Charter School Board’s Retreat Remotely

 3. Understand your charter school’s overall priorities

-In advance of your retreat, make sure that at least your board chair and CEO are on the right page about your organization’s needs and priorities for the coming year.
+In advance of your retreat, make sure that at least your board chair and CEO are on the same page about your organization’s needs and priorities for the coming year.

 4. Prep each board committee to play a role in your retreat